-Asian stocks sink as Turkey fears hurt emerging markets
+Global stocks sink as Turkey fears hurt emerging markets

 ANALYST’S TAKE: “Turkey’s financial crisis has taken center stage, displacing trade wars as the immediate concern,” said Eugene Leow of DBS Group in a report.
 Worries are building that “this may lead to contagion” across emerging markets, said Leow.
 “We fail to see how the crisis can be resolved without external support,” but an International Monetary Fund support package will be difficult “given Turkey’s current political situation.”

+CURRENCIES: Turkey’s currency fell another 8 percent on Monday, bringing its losses this year to 46 percent.
+Other developing countries have seen their currencies hit amid the questions over Turkey.
+The South African rand was down almost 3 percent.
+The dollar, which had risen Friday as investors bought as a safe haven, edged back to 110.34 yen from Friday’s 110.93.
+The euro fell to $1.1382 from $1.1411.

-ENERGY: Benchmark U.S. crude fell 24 cents to $67.39 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract closed at $67.63 on Friday.
-Brent crude lost 28 cents to $72.53 in London.
+ENERGY: Benchmark U.S. crude fell 29 cents to $67.34 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude lost 7 cents to $72.74 in London.
 It closed at $72.83 the previous session.